Abhibhab/evocativeio/README.md

 Admin can manage all posts and comments

-Manage campground posts with basic functionalities:
+Manage images posts with basic functionalities:

 Create, edit and delete posts and comments

-Upload campground photos
+Upload  photos

-Display campground location on Google Maps
+Display image location on Google Maps

-Search existing campgrounds
+Search existing images

 Manage user account with basic functionalities: